dpfens/dpfens.github.io/blog/_posts/2019-05-05-structuring-donor-databases-networks.md

 graph.save(file_name)
 {% endraw %}{% endhighlight %}

-The real power of GraphSAGE is handling new donors without retraining:
+The real power of GraphSAGE is handling new donors without retraining.
+Remember that Node2Vec learns fixed embeddings for each vertex during training.
+So if a new donor joins tomorrow, we'd need to retrain the entire model to embed them, a process that might take hours on a large network.
+GraphSAGE, by contrast, learns a function that generates embeddings by aggregating neighborhood information.
+This means we can immediately embed new donors based on their first few gifts without any retraining.
+For fundraising operations, this is transformative: when someone makes their first donation, we can instantly predict their upgrade potential, recommend their next gift, and assign them to the right cultivation pathway within seconds of the transaction:

 {% highlight python linenos %}{% raw %}def embed_new_donor(model, new_donor_features, neighbor_indices,
                      neighbor_edge_index, device='cpu'):